MoschellaV/RingClone/README.md

 <br/>

 ### Tech Used
-Rang is built using a combination of modern technologies, frameworks and libraries.
-The technologies I decided to use are:
+Rang uses modern tech, frameworks and libraries.
+And here it is...

-- **Node.js** for the backend, handling requests, server-side processing and server-side logic.
+- [**Node.js**](https://nodejs.org/en) for the backend, handling requests, server-side processing and server-side logic.
-- **Firebase** for user authentication, database management, and secure cloud storage.
+- [**Firebase**](https://firebase.google.com/) for user authentication, database management, and secure cloud storage.
-- **React Native** for a cross-platform mobile app and consistent user experience.
+- [**React Native**](https://reactnative.dev/) for a cross-platform mobile app and consistent user experience.
-- **NativeBase** for a more appealing user interface.
+- [**NativeBase**](https://nativebase.io/) for a more appealing user interface.
-- **Python (OpenCV)** for image processing, face recognition, and analysis.
+- [**OpenCV**](https://opencv.org/) [**(Python)**](https://www.python.org/) for image processing, face recognition, and analysis.
-- **WebSockets** for fast real-time communication and video streaming.
+- [**Socket.IO**](https://socket.io/) for fast real-time communication and video streaming.
 <br/>

 ### What I Learned
 I learned a ton while developing this clone of ring.
 Before this project I had never worked with Firebase, OpenCV, WebSockets or React Native (I have used a lot of React tho).
 Nonetheless, it was great to combine different tech and make something functional and pretty cool.
 On top of the coding I also looked a bit into systems design/overall architecture of the project.
 I had to think how I wanted the client, server, and camera(s) to interact with one another and I wanted to make it scalable.
 A quick example of this would be me realizing that if I wanted users to be able to connect to their camera(s) from anywhere, I would need my server to act kinda like the middleman.
-I also needed a way to verify the camera devices, so I decided that each camera would be associated with an ID which would be coded in the database and in that camera.
-When users want to add a device they can enter in the ID and some server-side logic verifies it, then adds it to the user profile. (i envisioned that if this were a real product you could have a script to automate ID's being coded in the database and a script to code the ID into the camera.
-When the user buys a camera it would come with it's ID.
+I also needed a way to verify the camera devices, so I decided that each camera would be associated with an unique ID which would be coded in the database and in the camera.
+When users want to add a camera they can enter in the ID and some server-side logic verifies it, then adds it to the user profile.

+_Side Note_ ~ I envisioned that if this were a real product you could have a script to automate ID's being coded in the database and a script to code the ID into the camera.
+When the user buys a camera it would come with it's unique ID.
+(I think this is actually how ring does it but users add their doorbell via a QR code)

 <br/>

 ## Setup & Installation